 - D. Competition Area Unique to Game Day - Participants may enter from outside the competition area for their performance. - Tossing, throwing or other projecting of any type of object outside the competition floor and/or into the crowd is not allowed. - Teams may use poms, but they are not required in the Performance Routine category.
-Poms are required for all female team members for the Fight Song and Spirit Raising categories. - No other props or signs are allowed - E. Music Refer to same section above.
+Poms are required for all female team members for the Fight Song and Spirit Raising categories. - The use of signs, flags, banners or other spirit related props are permitted but not required. - E. Music Refer to same section above.